Professionals Consumers Housing Observer About

 Accessibility2

-40% of units at 30% of median renter income 60% of units at 30% of median renter income 80% of units at 30% of median renter income 15% reduction 25% reduction 40% reduction Min.
-15% of the units are considered accessible in accordance with the CSA standard B651-18
+40% of units at 30% of median renter income 60% of units at 30% of median renter income 80% of units at 30% of median renter income 15% reduction 25% reduction 40% reduction There is a requirement for all levels that all units in the building (ie., both accessible and non-accessible units) are 100% visitable* in accordance with Canadian Standards Association (CSA) standard B651:23 and common areas are barrier free in accordance with B651:23

 OR